adamsilver/mff/index.md

 ## Each field has a fucking label

 You think you're a designer?
 Then fucking learn how the web *actually* works.
 You think omitting labels is acceptable.
-No. It's never acceptable.
-Get your head out of your own ass, and serve the user.
+No. Get your head out of your own ass, and serve the user.
 You do remember what a user is don't you?

 ## It uses a fieldset and legend for grouping

 Oh, gee, you don't know what a fieldset is?
 You think your a professional designer?
 Well, guess what motherfucker, you're obviously not.
-Go and paint or something.
+Go and paint your house in pretty colours.

 ## It uses placeholders in addition to labels